mattferris/di/Readme.md

 Registering Services
 --------------------

 To start out, create an instance of `MattFerris\Di\Di`.
 Use the `set()` method to register services.
 Closures (anonymous functions) are used to return an instance of the service and accomplish any appropriate intialization.
-The container passes an instance of itself to the closure as an argument.
+You can get an instance of the container by specifying an argument named `$di`, or by specyfing any argument with a type-hint of `MattFerris\Di\Di`.

     use MattFerris\Di\Di;